oernster/3D-printing-info/recommendations/filament-experiences.md

 # Excellent buys:

-## ABS/ASA
+## ABS/ASA for all of these I recommend chamber temps of at least 50C if not 60C if you can achieve that.

 Prusament filament - awesome ABS/ASA; my favourite filament brand.

+NOTE: Prusament ABS is a blend but prints nicely.

 Fillamentum ASA - lovely matte colours; prints really well.

+NOTE Fillamentum ABS is a blend, the ASA is (I think) raw ASA and produces lovely results.

-Polymaker ABS/ASA - Amazing colours and quality.
+Polymaker ABS/ASA - Amazing colours and quality; note that the ABS is a blend and the ASA is likely closer to the raw material.

 Bambu ABS/ASA.